Business Process Modeling, Development, and Support

 Enabling Business Transformation by Business Process Modeling, Development and Support

 The topics addressed by the BPMDS series are focused on business processes and their IT support.
 This is one of the keystones of information systems theory beyond short-lived fashions.
 The continued interest in this topic on behalf of the IS community is reflected by the success of the past BPMDS events, and their promotion from a workshop to a working conference.

-The BPMDS series has produced sixteen events from 1998 to 2015.
+The BPMDS series has produced seventeen events from 1998 to 2016.
 From 2011, BPMDS has become a two-day working conference attached to CAiSE (Conference on Advanced Information Systems Engineering).
 The basic principles of the BPMDS series:

 1. BPMDS serves as a meeting place for researchers and practitioners in the areas of business development, and business applications (software) development